flashstep11/Network-File-System/SS/README.md

     Helper_functions:
         read_file_to_string(): A utility that opens a file, finds its size (fseek, ftell), allocates memory, reads the entire file into that memory, and returns it as a string.

         find_sentence() / find_word(): These are the parsers for the WRITE command.
-They are complex string-scanning functions that find the exact start and end byte offsets for a given sentence or word number. nm_handler.c:
+They are complex string-scanning functions that find the exact start and end byte offsets for a given sentence or word number.
+Note: sentences are 0-indexed, words are 1-indexed. nm_handler.c:
 This file handles your trusted commands.
 It's the "body" obeying the "brain."